Update the TLS/SSL certificate for an Active Directory Federation Services (AD FS) farm

 Why am I asked for credentials again on the WAP server page?

-If the credentials you provide for connecting to AD FS servers don't also have the privilege to manage the WAP servers, then Azure AD Connect asks for credentials that have administrative privilege on the WAP servers.
+If the credentials you provide for connecting to AD FS servers don't also have the privilege to manage the WAP servers, then Microsoft Entra Connect asks for credentials that have administrative privilege on the WAP servers.

 The server is shown as offline.
 What should I do?

-Azure AD Connect can't perform any operation if the server is offline.
+Microsoft Entra Connect can't perform any operation if the server is offline.
 If the server is part of the AD FS farm, then check the connectivity to the server.
 After you've resolved the issue, press the refresh icon to update the status in the wizard.
-If the server was part of the farm earlier but now no longer exists, click Remove to delete it from the list of servers that Azure AD Connect maintains.
-Removing the server from the list in Azure AD Connect doesn't alter the AD FS configuration itself.
+If the server was part of the farm earlier but now no longer exists, click Remove to delete it from the list of servers that Microsoft Entra Connect maintains.
+Removing the server from the list in Microsoft Entra Connect doesn't alter the AD FS configuration itself.
 If you're using AD FS in Windows Server 2016 or later, the server remains in the configuration settings and will be shown again the next time the task is run.